joebertj/aiops/README.md

 **💡 Development Philosophy:**
 As vi users, we prefer simple, direct tools that don't impose their own opinions.
 IDEs are often overkill - vi is sufficient for most development tasks.
 Even modern alternatives like neovim introduce unnecessary complexity.
 The best tools get out of your way and let you work.

+**🤔 The "Free Cursor" Vision:**
+We use Cursor but don't really leverage any of the VSCode features - we just want the AI assistance without the IDE overhead.
+What we need is a "free cursor" that's purely shell-based: AI assistance in the terminal without the bloated editor interface or opinionated tool prompts.

+This is essentially what **awesh** represents - a shell-native AI assistant that provides the benefits of AI-powered development without the constraints of IDE-based tools.

 **🔧 Solution:**
 - Test Suite MCP development moved to vi + terminal environment
 - Clean development without IDE tool interference
 - Direct control over AI behavior and constraints
+- **awesh** as the prototype for shell-native AI assistance

 This experience reinforces why simple, unopinionated tools are superior for specialized development work.